Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QStyle-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-customstyle-customstyle.py

 When implementing a custom style, you cannot assume that the widget is a :sip:ref:`~PyQt6.QtWidgets.QSpinBox` just because the enum value is called :sip:ref:`~PyQt6.QtWidgets.QStyle.PrimitiveElement.PE_IndicatorSpinUp` or :sip:ref:`~PyQt6.QtWidgets.QStyle.PrimitiveElement.PE_IndicatorSpinDown`.

-The documentation for the `Styles <https://doc.qt.io/qt-6/qtwidgets-widgets-styles-example.html>`_ example covers this topic in more detail.

 **Warning:** Qt style sheets are currently not supported for custom :sip:ref:`~PyQt6.QtWidgets.QStyle` subclasses.
 We plan to address this in some future release.